GenghisThot/pc_remote/README.md

 ## How to Use

-1. Run the server on your PC:
+1. Run the server on your PC in PowerShell (make sure you are in the directory pc_remote.py resides in):

    ```bash
    python pc_remote.py